 Through the act of registration, either by registering online or by registration form, students accept responsibility for charges incurred.
 All University charges are due and payable by the established deadlines.
 The total amount due must be received by 5:00 p.m. on the deadline date shown on the statement to avoid financial penalties.
 Students unable to pay the total due by the tuition deadline may opt for participation in the University payment plan (fall and spring only).
 If charges remain unpaid 30 days after the due date, a 5% late payment penalty is assessed.
 Once the account is 120 days past due, it is forwarded to a collection agency and assessed an additional 25%.
 Tuition deadlines are published for each term: http://www.odu.edu/admission/costs-tuition/tuition/billing/due-dates.

-The University sends student account and debt notifications by e-mail.
+The University sends student debt notifications by e-mail.
 It is the student’s responsibility to activate the ODU.EDU e-mail address issued to all admitted students.
 Please refer to Leo Online for specific types of notification covered.
 Approximately 30 days before the payment due date, advance billing statements for tuition and fees are sent to students who have preregistered.
 Students are expected to access account information through the secured access site on the web at www.leoonline.odu.edu.
 Any student who registers or adds classes after any advance billing may be issued a statement by electronic mail during the next billing cycle, and charges will be subject to late payment fees.
 Failure to receive a reminder bill confirming charges does not waive the requirement to make payment when due, and financial penalties may accrue.

 Failure to Pay Tuition